 Timeframe: 1 day

-Imperial & Legal specialists are licensed immigration advisors.
-A consultation can be held face-to-face in an office or remotely via an audio or a video call in Zoom/Skype.
-During the consultation, your advisor will get to know your case, listen to your comments and answer all your questions.
-If you already have a certificate of sponsorship, our experts will start working on your case after signing a contract with you.
-If your employer does not have a sponsor licence yet, but is ready to hire you, our advisors will help the company to obtain a sponsor licence and issue a certificate of sponsorship for you.
+Imperial & Legal professionals are licensed immigration advisers in the UK.
+A consultation with our specialist can be held at our office, by telephone or via Zoom/Skype video link.
+As part of the consultation, the immigration adviser will clarify your circumstances, wishes and answer any questions you may have.
+If you have a sponsorship certificate, after signing the service agreement, our specialists will start working on your case.
+If your employer does not yet have a sponsorship licence but is willing to provide you with a workplace, we can help the company to obtain a sponsorship licence and issue a sponsorship certificate for you.

 2